Skip to content

 docker.volumes[0]=/home/user/selfsigned.crt:/etc/gitflic-runner/certs/selfsigned.crt

-Where /home/user/selfsigned.crt is the host path to the certificate, and /etc/gitflic-runner/certs/selfsigned.crt is the container path.
+where /home/user/selfsigned.crt is the path to the certificate on the host, and /etc/gitflic-runner/certs/selfsigned.crt is the path in the container

-Add the CA_CERTIFICATES_PATH variable (e.g., via CI/CD settings in the web interface or in the gitflic-ci.yaml file).
-Set its value to the certificate path in the container filesystem, as specified in the agent configuration (step 3).
+Add the CA_CERTIFICATES_PATH variable to CI/CD (for example, via CI/CD settings in the web interface or in the gitflic-ci.yaml file) and set its value to the certificate path in the container's file system as specified in the agent configuration (step 3).

 variables: